xkamui/le-juste-prix/README.md

-# le-juste-prix
+# The Price is Right - Wild Code School Challenge

 # Options to add:
+## Choose range
-· Make it possible for the player to choose the range to search, with the related input[range].
+Make it possible for the player to choose the range to search, with the related input range.
-  › Limit range from 0 to 10.000
+*Limit range from 0 to 10.000*

+## Limited attempts
-· Make it possible for the player to give a limited chance to find the Right Price.
+Make it possible for the player to give limited attempts to find the Right Price.
-  › 0 means no limit
+*0 means no limit*
-  › Max to 50 attempts
+*Max to 50 attempts*